Cognitively Guided Instruction in Math (CGI)

 Learning Method Information

-Courses offer a convenient, yet rigorous style of learning that allows you to structure your education to suit your schedule while keeping you on pace toward achieving your educational.
+Courses offer a convenient, yet rigorous style of learning that allows you to structure your education to suit your schedule while keeping you on pace toward achieving your educational goals.

-• Assignments: May include written assignments, quizzes, blogs, and other activities based on the readings and presentations.
+• Assignments with due dates (which may include: written assignments, journal entries, research, blogs, etc.) based on the readings and presentations.

-Typically, there is a final project, paper, or exam due in the last module that synthesizes all the topics covered throughout the course.
-The design of the learning modules follows a consistent rhythm to help you manage your time effectively.
-Grades will be available within two weeks of final submission, transcripts will be automatically mailed out following grades being posted and approved.
-Please allow 3-4 weeks from when final grades are posted to receive a transcript.
+Typically, there is a final project, paper, or exam due in the last module that culminates all of the topics covered in each of the learning modules.
+You’ll find that the design of the learning modules has a rhythm to help you manage your time in the course.

 Key Benefits of Educator Courses